 Novel Nano-structured Ferroelectric Materials

 After obtaining my masters degree in chemistry at the University of Calicut, India, I considered many different institutes and universities for my graduate research that would suit my background and experience.
-I was lucky to be selected for a PhD programme at the Department of Chemistry/Tyndall National Institute.
+I was lucky to be selected for a PhD programme at the School of Chemistry/Tyndall National Institute.
 Currently, I am conducting research in the area of nanostructured ferroelectric materials.

 As a foreign student, I was attracted by the department’s cutting edge research.
 In my opinion, UCC is one of the best places in Europe where students can come into direct contact with the newest developments in interdisciplinary chemistry, spanning from pharmaceutical research to nanoelectronic materials.
 Also, the collaborative research and close ties with leading industries has provided me with vast opportunities to further my experience.
 Since coming here I have greatly improved my analytical, experimental and transferrable skills, with the help of the readily available and advanced facilities, services and training sessions.
 Not only this, but I get high quality guidance and support from my supervisor encouraging my progress.